 Our long-time authors are no-doubt familiar with using our CGPublisher system to submit and track the progress of articles for publication.
 After 15+ years of dependable service, we are making preparations to give CGPublisher a well-deserved retirement.
 As we preparing for this exciting change, some of the familiar processes will be changing.
-Authors will still receive messages throughout each phase of the publication process and can contact email@example.com with any questions or concerns.
+Authors will still receive notifications during each major phase of the publication process, and authors can always contact us at firstname.lastname@example.org for assistance.

 All article submissions must meet the Article Requirements listed on our Author Guidelines page.
-Before submitting your article, please thoroughly review these requirements, and revise your article to follow these rules.
-Initial submissions which do not meet these requirements will be returned to the author(s) for revision.
+Before submitting your article, please thoroughly review these requirements, and revise your article to follow these requirements as listed.

 Once your article is received, you will receive updates on the status of its progress.
 During this time, legacy submissions will continue to be managed in CGPublisher while newer submissions will be managed internally by the editorial staff.
 Authors of both newer and legacy submissions will continue to receive status updates on the progress of their article.

 Submitted articles are then verified against the Article Requirements (listed in the Author Guidelines).
 If your article satisfies these requirements, your identity and contact details are then removed, and the article is matched to two appropriate referees and sent for review.
 Please note, during this time authors are eligible to be selected to as a reviewer for other articles in this same stage.

 Articles which are rejected once in the peer review process are allowed a second opportunity to be reviewed by two new reviewers.
 To be reviewed by two new reviewers, you will need make revisions based on the comments and feedback of the first round of review, and these changes must be detailed using a change note.
 If an article is not accepted by peer review after this second opportunity, it will be withdrawn from consideration.

 If your article has been accepted or accepted with revisions, it will enter the membership confirmation stage.
 We require at least one author associated with the article to have a unique Network Membership or Conference registration.

-Please note, a paid conference registration includes a complimentary Research Network Membership.
+A paid conference registration includes a complimentary Research Network Membership.
 If you plan to attend a conference, you can opt to complete your conference registration at this time and receive your complimentary membership.
 Alternatively, if you obtain a Research Network Membership now and decide to register for a conference* at a later date, then the membership cost can be deducted from your registration. (*In either case, the conference must match the journal's Research Network and year of the membership.)